 Such difficulties as have arisen have mainly been concerned with the interpretation of the term "approved duty".
-The Department of the Environment has issued guidance on what duties, apart from attendance at Council or Committee meetings, should be considered as approved duties.
+The Department for Communities has issued guidance on what duties, apart from attendance at Council or Committee meetings, should be considered as approved duties.
 These include the following activities:-

-- attendance by appointed Councillors at meetings of Advisory/Liaison Committees Steering Groups/ Working Groups - attendance at approved conferences, courses, study visits or seminars as a representative of the Council - attendance by appointed Councillors at meetings of District Partnerships - attendance by appointed Councillors at meetings of community centre committees - attendance on a Council or Committee deputation relevant to the functions of the Council

-• attendance by appointed Councillors at meetings of outside bodies.
+- attendance by appointed Councillors at meetings of Advisory/Liaison Committees Steering Groups/ Working Groups; - attendance at approved conferences, courses, study visits or seminars as a representative of the Council; - attendance by appointed Councillors at meetings of PCSP's and DPCSP's; - attendance by appointed Councillors at meetings of community centre committees ; - attendance on a Council or Committee deputation relevant to the functions of the Council; and - attendance by appointed Councillors at meetings of outside bodies.